Mindgreppers/lifemaker_web/content/_index.md

 ![image This is impossible. {Only if you believe it is}](/images/alice/impossible.jpg)

 ## What's happening 2018?
+- Daily podcast by Ayush on Himachal Raadio Gunjan fm 91.2 fm and also online at [few podcast apps](https://anchor.fm/ayush-ghai)
 - Pilot in Village Saalig & in Dharamsala town, Himachal Pradesh under cooperative society model.
 - Starting food and household items based cottage industry
 - Spreading awareness about Lifemaker society through products, shops, meetups and personal interactions.